slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Success = education + massive action

 There is no shortcut.
-Success is nothing but the accumulation of small things done consistently over a long period of time.
+Success is nothing but the accumulation of small things done consistently over a long period - habits.
 But success is not being wealthy, is being happy.

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*